 Spring is a time where new life blooms and new ideas come into fruition.
-That’s exactly what happened in the spring of 2019 with merchants and Shopify Partners coming together for the fourth annual Unite conference in Toronto, upgrades to the Shopify design, and the platform’s first-ever integrated brand campaign.
+That’s exactly what happened in the spring of 2019 with merchants and Shopify Partners coming together for the fourth annual Unite conference in Toronto.
+All upgrades in the Shopify design and the platform’s first-ever integrated brand campaign are fabulous.

 “Our job is to keep innovating on behalf of entrepreneurs so they can compete in an ever-changing retail landscape.” – Tobi Lütke, Shopify CEO

 You know that Shopify is awesome, but does everyone else?
 What about the young lady who’s craft business doesn’t have a proper online presence?
 Or the guy who had an awesome business idea while in the shower three months back?

 On April 15th, Shopify launched its first-ever integrated brand campaign.
 It’s called ‘Let’s Make You a Business’.
 The idea was to introduce Shopify to all the people out there with an idea in their head, a product to sell, and an ambition to do better.

 The campaign was launched in 12 North American countries and reached millions of people.
 It was no doubt a catalyst for Shopify surpassing the one million merchant count just a few months later.

 Shopify got around 40,000 to 50,000 new merchants each quarter in 2018 and the first half of 2019.
 The third-quarter of 2019 saw 60,000 new merchants join Shopify - much more than usual.
 This is likely due to the success of the “Let’s Make You a Business” campaign.